ozzr/godot_terrain/README.md

 ### Where can I report Issues?
 Use this Page.

+### In what platforms does it work?
+* [X] Windows - TESTED
+* [X] Android - TESTED
+* [X] HTML5 - SHOULD WORK (if threads are disabled) - UNTESTED
+* [X] Linux - SHOULD WORK - UNTESTED
+* [X] Mac - SHOULD WORK - CANT TEST PERSONALLY ON THIS PLATFORM
+* [X] iOs - SHOULD WORK - CANT TEST PERSONALLY ON THIS PLATFORM
+* [X] Any Other Platform - SHOULD WORK - The module is made entirely of Godot internal classes and resources so in theory it should work wherever Godot does.

 # Important!
 I am releasing the editor sooner so you can enjoy, or test, I still have some utilities to add and methods to expose to gdscript.
 Also, you should notice that terrain rendering is not a cheap task, so, target your low end devices wisely.